Writing Your Theses/Projects:

 Use APA style when writing your thesis.
 Diane Hacker's style manual (any edition) is a good option.
 The University library has dedicated a web page to Citing Science and Government Sources.
 This page conveniently links to their Research Guide for PPA.
 The Office of Graduate Studies has guides and templates available for your use.
 Please use these templates.
 They will save you a lot of time and frustration.
 After downloading the appropriate template, type your information directly into the file.

 It is important when hiring an editor to be sure you both have clear and reasonable expectations about the service they will provide and the cost of that service.
-Remember that an editor cannot help you with content.
+Remember that an editor cannot help you with content or research.
 That is the role of your advisors.
 The role of the editor is to help you identify and correct problems with grammar, style, and formatting.
 Some (not all) might for an additional fee help you with printing, submission, and other logistical concerns.
 Writing a thesis is stressful, so be reasonable and professional with your editor.

 The Writing Center